 Q. How much does it cost to build there?

-A. Construction costs can range from $75-$200 per square foot, depending upon finishing materials and the complexity of the design.
-It is quite possible to build a simple but elegant 1 bedroom casita for as little as $50,000
+A. Construction costs can range from $120-$200 per square foot, depending upon finishing materials and the complexity of the design.
+Some homes add walkways, covered outdoor seating, etc.

 Q. Do you have community fees?

-A. Yes, these fund infrastructure maintenance, repairs, project manager and maintenance staff salaries, and special improvement projects.
+A. Yes.
+All monies support infrastructure maintenance, repairs, property manager and maintenance staff salaries, and special improvement projects.

 Q. What do you mean by “Intentional Community”?

 A. An intentional community is a planned residential community designed from the start to have a high degree of social cohesion and teamwork.
-Alazan is designed to be such a place.
-We are working together to create a sustainable community that embraces nature, collaboration, and friendship.
-We are actively seeking new members who want to contribution to this vision.
+Alazan is such a place.
+We are working together to maintain a sustainable community that embraces nature, collaboration, and friendship.

 Q. You mention on your website that you’re building a permaculture farm.
 What is this?

-A. Permaculture, from PERManent agriCULTURE, is a system of farming that mimics natural systems in order to maximize productivity while minimizing the need for labor and other inputs.
-By mimicking patterns found in nature, you can design & build profitable, sustainable, productive ecosystems that offer the diversity, stability & resilience of natural ecosystems.
+A. Permaculture is a system of farming that mimics natural systems in order to maximize productivity while minimizing the need for labor and other inputs.
 Permaculture is one of the most productive methods of organic farming.

 Q. How did we decide where and why to do this?